Previously called “Dendrite”.

-Maximise your productive time by pacing your efforts using the timers in Dendrite (previously called Dendrite Work).
+Maximise your productive time by pacing your efforts using the timers in Single Tasking.

-Based on well proven principles of how the brain works, “Dendrite” provides a beautifully presented graphic of timers for focused work, diffuse thinking time and break time.
+Based on well proven principles of how the brain works, “Single Tasking” provides a beautifully presented timers for focused work, thinking time and break time.

 Simplicity is powerful.
-There are three timers, configurable according to preference, started by tapping. on the timer icon.
-After the allotted focus time has expired, a notification tells you it’s time to move to Diffuse, then to take a break.
+There are three configurable timers, started by tapping.
+After the allotted focus time has expired, a notification tells you it’s time to move to thinking, then to take a break.

 Following this sequence for your work, reflects the natural rhythm of the human brain and leads to greater productivity.